The Best Way to Communicate: Visually

 Where to Start

 If you’re in a leadership position, you will likely need to share the information you learn from these graphs with others.
-By having graphs ready-made for you in realtime, you can present the most updated information during team meetings, private 1-on-1s, or to other leadership.
-It’s easy to quickly bring up your AgencyBloc account or to take a snapshot of it to put in your slides for everyone to see.
+By having graphs ready-made for you in real-time, you can present the most updated information during team meetings, private 1-on-1s, or to other leadership members.
+It’s easy to quickly bring up your AgencyBloc account or to take a screenshot of it to put in your slides for everyone to see.